Abhishek-Jain07/EduGaze/README.md

 - **Logs metrics** to `engagement_log.csv`
 - **Exports a final engagement report** to `final_report.xlsx`

-No video is recorded and **no data is sent to the cloud**; all processing happens on-device.
+No video is recorded and **no data is sent to the cloud**, all processing happens on-device.

 ---